-Note 1 - Adapted from (Mattos, Silva 2015).
+Note 1 - The definition is adapted from (Mattos, Silva 2015).

-Note 2 - Usually a makerspace (a) is owned and managed by its members in a spirit of equality, as a non-profit organization that opens the place to the outside world; (b) is a place where people share tools, equipment, and ideas without discrimination; (c) has a strong emphasis on technology and invention; (d) has a shared space as the core of the community.
+Note 2 - Usually a makerspace (a) is owned and managed as a non-profit organization that opens the place to the outside world; (b) is a place where people share tools, equipment, and ideas without discrimination; (c) has a strong emphasis on technology and invention; (d) has a shared space as the core of the community.